How to Create an Employee Handbook: Complete Guide for Small Businesses

 Think of it as the written version of all the things you would tell a new employee on their first day, plus the legal policies you hope you never need to enforce.
 When an employee asks "what is our policy on X?" or when a dispute arises about how something should be handled, the handbook provides the answer.

-This guide walks you through how to create an employee handbook from scratch.
-I will cover what sections are legally required based on your company size, which state laws matter most, how to avoid the mistakes that lead to lawsuits, and how to roll out your handbook once it is done.
-By the end, you will have a clear path from blank page to signed acknowledgments.
+This guide walks you through creating an employee handbook from scratch.
+It covers what sections are legally required based on company size, which state laws matter most, how to avoid the mistakes that lead to lawsuits, and how to roll out your handbook once it is done.

 Why You Need an Employee Handbook